 - Pass-through a predetermined percentage of funds to "units of local government."
 (For purposes of the JAG Program, a "unit of local government" includes a city, county, township, town, and certain federally recognized Indian tribes.)
 This predetermined percentage (often referred to as the "variable pass-through" or "VPT") is calculated by OJP's BJS, based on the total criminal justice expenditures by the state and its units of local government.
-The variable pass-through percentages that will apply to an award to a recipient state can be found at: <a href="Edward Byrne Memorial Justice Assistance Grant (JAG) Program | JAG Variable Pass-Through (VPT) Information | Bureau of Justice Assistance (ojp.gov).
-(If a state believes the VPT percentage has been calculated incorrectly, the state may provide pertinent, verifiable data to BJA and ask OJP to reconsider.) - Appropriately use or distribute those funds that are added to the state's award because certain units of local government within the state are ineligible for a direct award of JAG funds because of their small size.
+The variable pass-through percentages that will apply to an award to a recipient state can be found at: (If a state believes the VPT percentage has been calculated incorrectly, the state may provide pertinent, verifiable data to BJA and ask OJP to reconsider.) - Appropriately use or distribute those funds that are added to the state's award because certain units of local government within the state are ineligible for a direct award of JAG funds because of their small size.
 (These small-size units of local government sometimes are referred to as "less-than-\$10,000 jurisdictions.")
 The state must provide these additional funds included in its JAG award to state police departments that provide criminal justice services to the "less-than-\$10,000 jurisdictions" within the state and/or subaward the funds to such jurisdictions.

-^{}These FAQs are for reference only and to assist states and units of local government.
+\These FAQs are for reference only and to assist states and units of local government.
 These FAQs do not supersede any conflicting guidance provided in the relevant JAG State or JAG Local solicitations or grant award documents.